Lord William Bentinck: Italian adventure

 Portrait of Napoleon as King of Italy.
 He renounced the Italian throne, along with the French, on 11 April 1814.

 Sailing from Sicily on 30 January 1814, Bentinck first made for Naples.
-There he reluctantly signed an armistice with Joachim Murat; whom he personally detested as being a man whose "whole life had been a crime," yet whom Britain found it expedient to detach from his brother-in-law, Napoleon, by guaranteeing his Kingdom of Naples in return for an alliance.
+There he reluctantly signed an armistice with Joachim Murat, whom he personally detested as being a man whose "whole life had been a crime", yet whom Britain found it expedient to detach from his brother-in-law, Napoleon, by guaranteeing his Kingdom of Naples in return for an alliance.
 Having instructed the forces under his command in Sicily to make a landing at Livorno, Bentinck then travelled north, with a day's stop in Rome, to join them.
 The disembarkation at Livorno began on 9 March and took three days to complete, Murat's Neapolitans already having occupied the port beforehand.

-Napoleon's sister Elisa, though having now abandoned her Grand Duchy of Tuscany, had nevertheless not given up completely in attempting to salvage something out of the collapse of her brother's Empire.
-Having obtained from Murat - husband of her sister Caroline - the guarantee that he would obtain the consent of the Coalition he had just joined to her retention of the Principality of Lucca and Piombino in return for having rendered up Tuscany without a fight, she had, by the time of Bentinck's appearance at Livorno, retired to Lucca.
+Murat, who had just joined the Sixth Coalition, was married to Napoleon's sister Caroline.
+Another sister, Elisa, though having now abandoned her Grand Duchy of Tuscany, had nevertheless not given up completely in attempting to salvage something from the collapse of Napoleon's Empire; she had obtained from Murat the guarantee that he would obtain the consent of the Coalition to her retaining the Principality of Lucca and Piombino in return for having rendered up Tuscany without a fight.
+Elisa had, by the time of Bentinck's appearance at Livorno, retired to Lucca.
 Upon hearing of his landing, she sent a delegation to gain assurances that Murat's pact would be respected.
-Bentinck replied that it would not.
-If she did not depart immediately, he said, she would be arrested.
-With 2,000 British troops dispatched towards the city to carry out this threat, the heavily pregnant Elisa had no choice but to abandon the last of her territories and flee north, where she eventually fell into allied hands at Bologna.
+Bentinck replied that it would not, and that if she did not depart immediately, she would be arrested.
+With 2,000 British troops dispatched towards the city to carry out this threat, the heavily pregnant Elisa had no choice but to abandon the last of her territories and flee north, where she eventually fell into Allied hands at Bologna.